mkaz/mymdb/readme.md

 ---

-A bunch of extra details I through in readme to help the vibe coders vibe
+A bunch of extra details I threw in readme to help the vibe coders vibe.

 ---